apmp-dxfg/m-layer-concept/docs/m_layer_intro.rst

 .. contents::
    :local:

-Why is the M-layer needed?
+Why is the M-Layer needed?
 ==========================

 The *International System of Units* (SI) has a few quirks.
 For many SI units, the name is easily associated with a particular type of quantity (like the kilogram and the metre are units of mass and length, respectively).
 So, we get used to thinking that the name of a unit can identify the quantity involved.
 However, this is unreliable, because some units apply to different quantities.
 We must use information from the surrounding context to tell us exactly what a kind of quantity is referred to.
 The most obvious cases of ambiguity are those quantities that are expressed with the SI unit 'one' (quantities of dimension zero, or dimensionless quantities, like aspect ratio, reflectance, refractive index, etc.).